 Penalties also exist for use of a firearm, in these cases:

-Because of the severe consequences of firearm offenses in California, it is in your best interest to have a skilled criminal defense attorney to support your case.
+Because of the severe consequences of firearm offenses in California, it is in your best interest to have a skilled Riverside criminal attorney to support your case.